 Costs associated with processing data for each calf for a period of five years.

 The scheme is currently closed.
-The deadline for applying to the 2017 Beef Efficiency Scheme is 15 May 2017.
+The deadline for applying to the 2017 Beef Efficiency Scheme was 15 May 2017.
 Details and deadline information for any future rounds will be reported when available.

 During this time, farmers should record their herd information in the diary that has been sent to all suckled calf producers.
 If they do join the scheme they will be required to enter this information into the data system for all calves born from 1 January.